tonylu0/tonylu0.github.io/docs/about.md

 ## Objective
 I am currently seeking a full time position in Software Development.
-I bring experience from personal projects and research to suppport the development of technical projects.
+I bring experience from personal projects and research to support the development of technical projects.
 ---

 ## Education